SirTebz/ID-Validation/README.md

 # ID-Validation
-A simple C# program that checks for ID validation
+A simple C# program that validates an ID number and prints out a details of the user such as date of birth and the gender